• We may earn commission from links on this page, but we only recommend products we back.

 With a nitrogen-infused DNA Loft v3 midsole, the Ghost 16 is plush and great for logging everyday miles.
 Snag the Ghost 16 before it’s gone—the Ghost 17 has a lower offset (10mm).
 If you prefer a higher heel lift (because, ah-hem, bursitis), cart the Ghost 16 now before it disappears.

-“The cushioning of the Health - Injuries was more than adequate, but without the moon boot feeling of some of the highly cushioned shoes out there, like Hoka Bondi or Clifton,” says tester Lianne Greco.
+“The cushioning of the Best for Tempos was more than adequate, but without the moon boot feeling of some of the highly cushioned shoes out there, like Hoka Bondi or Clifton,” says tester Lianne Greco.
 “I felt like I was nestled down and in control, and the stack height felt good.
 I liked that they felt light on my feet, and didn’t have a clunky, overly cushioned feel to them, despite definitely being well cushioned.”

 Read Full Review